publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 [Pub.
 L. 95–216, title II, § 206][/us/pl/95/216/s206], Dec.
 20, 1977, [91 Stat.
 1529][/us/stat/91/1529], provided that:

-> “The amendments made by the provisions of this title other than sections 201(d), 204, and 205(a) \[amending this section and sections 403, 415, 417, 424a, and 1395r of this title\] shall be effective with respect to monthly benefits under title II of the Social Security Act \[this subchapter\] payable for months after December 1978 and with respect to lump-sum death payments with respect to deaths occurring after such month.
+> “The amendments made by the provisions of this title other than sections 201(d), 204, and 205(a) \[amending this section and sections 403, 415, 417, 424a, and 1395r of this title\] shall be effective with respect to monthly benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] payable for months after December 1978 and with respect to lump-sum death payments with respect to deaths occurring after such month.
 The amendments made by section 201(d) \[amending [section 415 of this title][/us/usc/t42/s415]\] shall be effective with respect to monthly benefits of an individual who becomes eligible for an old-age or disability insurance benefit, or dies, after December 1977.
 The amendments made by section 204 \[amending this section and [section 403 of this title][/us/usc/t42/s403]\] shall be effective with respect to monthly benefits for months after May 1978.
 The amendment made by section 205(a) \[amending this section\] shall be effective with respect to monthly benefits payable for months after December 1978 based on the wages and self-employment income of individuals who die after December 1978.”

 [Pub.
 L. 95–216, title III, § 331(d)][/us/pl/95/216/s331/d], Dec.
 20, 1977, [91 Stat.
 1542][/us/stat/91/1542], provided that: